DaBlower/euans-face-pics/README.md

 > [!WARNING]
-> uhh this has now been moved to an actual HC repo: https://github.com/hackclub/euan
+> ~uhh this has now been moved to an actual HC repo: https://github.com/hackclub/euan~ NEVERMIND IT'S PRIVATE NOW 😭

 # Euan's Face Pics
 This is a really simple api that serves images of the one and only Euan Ripper